verrazzano/docs/content/en/docs/monitoring/logs/weblogiclogging/_index.md

 [VerrazzanoWebLogicWorkloads]({{< relref "/docs/reference/API/OAM/Workloads#verrazzanoweblogicworkload" >}}) mount a volume in the `/scratch` directory containing log files.
 Thus, any sidecar containers are limited to log access under that directory.
 As shown previously, the `shared-log-file` volume is mounted at `/scratch` for this reason.

 The example Fluentd configuration volume is mounted at `/fluentd/etc/`.
-While this path is more flexible, alterations to the example container environment variables are required to support alternative paths.
+While this path is more flexible, the `FLUEND_ARGS` environment variable needs to be updated accordingly.

 ## Deploy the Fluentd sidecar